 For many, it seems the commitment made during the marriage ceremony has too soon been forgotten.
 Maybe you need to be reminded too.

-My marriage of almost 48 years ago was tape-recorded.
+My marriage of more than 50 years ago was tape-recorded.
 Those vows I took cannot be forgotten: I faithfully promised and covenanted with God to take that wonderful woman, my first love, to be my lawful wedded wife in sickness and in health, in good times and in difficult times, for as long as we both would live.
 I promised to love her, cherish her, honor her and provide for her.

 That commitment was a solemn vow before God, and it is just as important and binding today as it was all those years ago.